 20. Yorkshire Terrier

 The spunky and adventurous Yorkshire Terrier should not be judged by its size!
 Yorkies often don't perceive themselves as small dogs and can be quite willful.
-Originally bred to hunt rodents, Yorkies can make loyal and devoted companion pets.
-Their hypoallergenic coat also sheds little!
+Originally bred to hunt rodents, Yorkies can make loyal and devoted companion pets a great option.
+Their hypoallergenic dog coat also sheds little suffer from allergies!

 While Yorkies make excellent dogs for apartment living, they can be quite vocal!
-Early training is a must to avoid unhappy neighbours.
+Early training is a must to avoid unhappy neighbours of Irish water spaniels.

 - Though the exact origins of the Yorkshire Terrier breed are unknown, they are thought to have been bred by working North Englishmen to catch rats in clothing and wood mills.